rammybt/trading_journal/strategic_asset_allocation-india.md

 - Portfolio Size - 15-30.
 - Rebalance Frequency
     - Monthly.
-    - Rebalance on last trading day of the month.
+    - Rebalance on the last trading day of the month.
 - Allocation
     - 1/2 - As per factor weight.
     - 1/2 - As per equal weight.